affilnost/angular5-example-shopping-app/README.md

 * If it's a small fix - just send a pull-request

 ## Deploying to GitHub Pages
-First build the project for GitHub Pages:
-`npm run build-gh`

-Then run:
 `npm run deploy-to-ghpages`

 ## License